WebOfTrust/WOT-terms/docs/how-we-did/why-terms-wot-manage-structure.md

   - `A`: Autonomic Identifier specific
   - `S`: SSI specific
   - `G`: General
+- Form: mainly for explanatory reasons, possibly filtering.
+The field has only one character that best fits the form description of the term.
+  - `n` : noun
+  - `v` : verb
+  - `a` : adjective/adverb
+  - `r` : relation
+- Text : This is the short description of the term.
+It will be shown as a popup after pressing the `+` sign.
+This sign is located after any link in glossary definition texts to a term that we have registered in the WOT-terms sheet.
+The Level of the description is mostly `1`; which means "Digital Identity advanced knowledge"
+- Link: The direct link to the source input utility, from 2022 and still in 2024 being the wiki op the repo on github.com
+- Level : level of understanding.
+In what kind of language is the term definition expressed?
+The field has only one character.
+  - `3` : KERI expert (to be); this is the target group of KERISSE
+  - `2` : SSI expert (decentralized IDs)
+  - `1` : Digital Identity advanced knowledge
+> Observation: we do not serve laymen.
+> Exception: Level `4` is extraordinary level.
+Philip Feairheller in 2021: "this the level only KERI Suite founder Sam Smith can formulate and understand, nobody else can".
+If you happen to come across level 4 text in the KERI Suite, don't feel lonely. :)
 - TTTTT_FKey: this columns contains foreigns key into another table or sheet.
 TTTTT can be a file that has terms mentioned in a video ("PhilVid") or another Glossary ("eSSIF-lab") that are related to the matching term on a specific row in our sheet.
 - Cat_CCCCC: this columns contains Categories.
 We consider a term from a certain category went it's mentioned regularly in the content of certain repository (e.g. 'KERI' or 'OOBI') of the WebofTrust Github site.